 In both cases, however, the marriage is conditioned by the class position of the parties and is to that extent always a marriage of convenience.
-In both cases this marriage of convenience turns often enough into crassest prostitution - sometimes of both parties, but far more commonly of the weman, who only differs from the ordinary courtesan in that she does not let out her body on piece-work as a wage-worker, but sells it once and for all into slovery.
-And if all marriages of convenience Fourier's words held true: "As in grammar two negatives make an affirmative, so in matrimonial morality two prostitutions pass for a virtue."
-Sex-love in the relationship with a woman becomes, and can only become, the real rule among the appressed classes, which means today among the proletariat - whether this relation is officially sanctioned or not.
+In both cases this marriage of convenience turns often enough into crassest prostitution-sometimes of both parties, but far more commonly of the woman, who only differs from the ordinary courtesan in that she does not let out her body on piece-work as a wage-worker, but sells it once and for all into slavery.
+And of all marriages of convenience Fourier's words hold true: "As in grammar two negatives make an affirmative, so in matrimonial morality two prostitutions pass for a virtue."
+Sex-love in the relationship with a woman becomes, and can only become, the real rule among the oppressed classes, which means today among the proletariat-whether this relation is officially sanctioned or not.
 But here all the foundations of typical monogamy are cleared away.
-Here there is not property, for the presevation and inhoritance of which monogamy and male supremacy were established; hence there is no incentive to make this male supremacy effective.

-What is more there are no means of making it so.
-Bourgeois law which protects this supremacy, exists only for the possessing class and their dealings with the proletarians.
+Here there is not property, for the preservation and inheritance of which monogamy and male supremacy were established; hence there is no incentive to make this male supremacy effective.
+What is more, there are no means of making it so.
+Bourgeois law, which protects this supremacy, exist only for the possessing class and their dealings with the proletarians.
 The law costs money and, on account of the worker's poverty, it has no validity for his relation to his wife.
 Here quite other personal and social conditions decide.
-And now that large-scale industry has taken the wife out of the home on to the labour market and into the factory, and made her often the bread-winner of the family, no basis for any kind of male supremacy is left in the prolotarian household except, perhaps, for something of the brutality towards women that has spread since the introduction of managamy.
-The proletarian family is therefore no longer monogamus in the strict sense, even where there is passionate love and firmest loyalty on both sides, and maybe all the blessings of religious and civil authority.
-Here, therefore, the eternal attendants of monogany, hetaerism and adultery, play only an almost vanishing part.
+And now that large-scale industry has taken the wife out of the home onto the labor market and into the factory, and made her often the bread-winner of the family. no basis for any kind of male supremacy is left in the proletarian household-except, perhaps, for something of the brutality towards women that has spread since the introduction of monogamy.
+The proletarian family is therefore no longer monogamous in the strict sense, even where there is passionate love and firmest loyalty on both sides, and maybe all the blessings of religious and civil authority.
+Here, therefore, the eternal attendants of monogamy, hetaerism and adultery, play only an almost vanishing part.
 The wife has in fact regained the right to dissolve the marriage, and if two people cannot get on with one another, they prefer to separate.
-In short, proletarian ma riage is monogamous in the etymological sense of the word, but not at all in its hist rical sense.
+In short, proletarian marriage is monogamous in the etymological sense of the word, but not at all in its historical sense.

 Our jurists, of course, find that progress in legislation is leaving women with no further ground of complaint.
-Modern civilised systems of law increasingly acknowledge, first, that for a marriage to be legal, it must be a contract freely entered into by both partners, and, secondly, that also in the married state both partners must stand on a common floting of equal rights and duties.
+Modern civilized systems of law increasingly acknowledge, first, that for a marriage to be legal, it must be a contract freely entered into by both partners, and, secondly, that also in the married state both partners must stand on a common footing of equal rights and duties.
 If both these demands are consistently carried out, say the jurists, women have all they can ask.